Mennville, Manitoba

-Mennville is a small Russian Mennonite community just north of Riverton, Manitoba.
+Mennville is a small Dutch German community just north of Riverton, Manitoba.
 The community is based around the Mennville Evangelical Mennonite Church.
-The other main buildings are the Mennville Christian School and the Appledale Apartments.
+The other main buildings are the Mennville Christian School which is now the mtg place of a church community called; Anchor of Hope, and the Appledale Apartments, 55+ housing.
 The community is located in the Rural Municipality of Bifrost.
+First started in 1951, and still agricultural based economy, though tourism/cottage country and industries and jobs in that field are also present.